Frequently Asked Questions

 - Copies of print reprints, or links to online reprints, must be furnished to the Cardus office upon release.

-To get a sense of our vision and focus, see the recent “manifesto” from our editor, “Meet Comment Again for the First Time.”
+To get a sense of our vision and focus, please read our manifesto.

 What does ‘Cardus’ mean?